TManzini/DebiasMulticlassWordEmbedding/README.md

 2. Word2Vecs which have been debiased using hard debiasing for [gender](https://drive.google.com/file/d/1tXlYtN6C-S-8KTfn5nYZ4KpDOGi6ngCA/view?usp=sharing), [race](https://drive.google.com/file/d/1OM-WyNAg7JZg4GR3pm68kGLGrRLXKeOT/view?usp=sharing), and [religion](https://drive.google.com/file/d/1y5l2M_JdfCCNn3Hm16c_52MnoGJ6BCn7/view?usp=sharing) - All based on w2v_0.
 3. Word2Vecs which have been debiased using soft debiasing for [gender](https://drive.google.com/file/d/1JAGTYfH9I0pZ-UA8BdJq-AmswaXovRuM/view?usp=sharing), [race](https://drive.google.com/file/d/1-2JYInfa4vYqqniqMHTmeVCR0h3dgQ2T/view?usp=sharing), and [religion](https://drive.google.com/file/d/11g5u1S8TW6S7hELlM9-MIBrPbsqobqaq/view?usp=sharing) - All based on w2v_0.

-Our vocabularies for bias detection and removal can be found under ./Debiasing/data/vocab.

 If you are replicating our results from scratch, you can train your Word2Vecs using ./Debiasing/word2vec.py.
 Note that this file will generate Word2Vec embeddings for all the corpus files in the folder ./Debiasing/reddit.l2/*

 Once you have trained your word embeddings you can evaluate you word embeddings using debais.py.
 Running debias.py requires the following command line arguments